2021 Nissan X-Trail pricing and features

-The Nissan X-Trail medium SUV has received a slight update for the 2021 model year that will see it through until the all-new model arrives in 2022.
+The Nissan X-Trail medium SUV has been updated for the 2021 model year, a refresh that will see it through until the all-new model arrives in 2022.

 The update sees the X-Trail become the latest Nissan model to score Apple CarPlay and Android Auto, which is standard across the range and viewed through a 7.0-inch touchscreen with updated graphics.
 Voice recognition is also included.